pa-childs/Udemy_Courses/README.md

 Teaches Ruby for Beginners

+#### Protractor: End to End testing framework for AngularJS Apps
+16% Completed

+Teaches skills to use protractor automation for testing angular web pages.

 #### Website Automation Testing for Beginners with Protractor
 100% Completed

-Taught very basic skills to use protractor automation for testing non-angular webpages.
-Very basic primers in Javascript, HTML, and CSS.
+Teaches very basic skills to use protractor automation for testing non-angular web pages.
+Very basic primers in JavaScript, HTML, and CSS.